Izod: Separation

 During the early 1990s, Izod Lacoste struggled to maintain the market dominance it had enjoyed in previous decades.
 The initial reaction from Crystal Brands was to separate the two names and target two groups of customers at once; "Izod" was reintroduced as moderately priced apparel in department stores, while Lacoste was renamed "Lacoste Chemise", and repositioned as a luxury lifestyle brand.
 Eventually, this tactic did not provide the financial gain Crystal had hoped, and the licensing partnership ended in 1993.
-Sportloisirs S.A. purchased the Lacoste brand entirely in 1993, while Izod was sold to PVH in 1995.
+Sportloisirs S.A. purchased the Lacoste brand entirely in 1993, while Izod was sold to PVH in 1995 after Crystal Brands filed for bankruptcy in early 1994.

 PVH repositioned and restored some of Izod's previous relevance, while introducing a number of product lines and brands, complete with an Izod "crest" logo, or patch.
 In addition to its sportswear, Izod designs a full range of men's suits, shirts, neckties, shoes, outerwear, and fragrances, and continues to produce its famous polo shirts.
 Within the PVH corporation, the Izod-branded shirt became part of the biggest shirt company in the United States.